 - Shark’s teeth range in size and point based on their diet.

 - Sharks are covered in tiny teeth called “denticles”.

 For humans, losing teeth is no laughing matter – it can be costly for both your wallet and your health to lose a permanent tooth.
 And, “baby” teeth are equally important to care for, even though they will eventually be replaced.
-So if you haven’t been to see us in a while, give us a call Great Grins Children's Dental Specialists at Louisville Office Phone Number 502-231-1418 to book your appointment to keep your teeth in tip-top shape.
+So if you haven’t been to see us in a while, give us a call Great Grins Children's Dental Specialists at Great Grins For Kids Phone Number 502-231-1418 to book your appointment to keep your teeth in tip-top shape.